Diffusion Means in Geometric Spaces: Diffusion means

-In this section we take a closer look at the diffusion means on the hyperspheres $\cS^{m}$ for $m\geq 2$ and begin by introducing some useful notation and the choice of coordinates that will be used throughout the paper.
-We prove two lemmas which we need to calculate the diffusion means of the two pole distribution in Figure \ref{2poledis}.
-We choose the polar coordinates $\theta_1,...,\theta_{m-1}\in [-\pi/2,\pi/2]$ and $\phi \in [-\pi,\pi)$ of $\cS^{m}$ in the non standard way
+We now turn to studying diffusion means of the two pole distribution in Figure \ref{2poledis}, particularly because the behavior of the Fr\'echet mean has been studied for this distribution.
+We begin by introducing some useful notation and the choice of coordinates that will be used throughout the paper.